kingsdigitallab/kdl/frontend/src/search.md

   order: 9
 ---

-Type one or more keywords in the box and view the search results below.
+Type one or more keywords in the text box and view the search results below.